catgriffin85/pp4-serenity-escape-spa/README.md

 * Heroku will notify you that the app was successfully deployed with a button to view the app.
 * If you want to rebuild your app automatically you can also select the 'Enable Automatic Deploys' button which will then rebuild the app every time you push any changes.

+## Conclusion

+In conclusion, creating this project has been an incredibly rewarding journey.
+Over the course of nearlyh 60 hours, I dedicated myself to crafting a functional and engaging website.
+While it was challenging at times, each obstacle presented an opportunity to learn and grow.
+From deepening my understanding of django and python to improving my problem-solving skills, this project has been a fantastic learning experience.
+I truly enjoyed project and am proud of the outcome.